MisterFlask/PhaserCardGame/src/gamecharacters/playerclasses/CardEffectsSummary.md

   - GiantKiller (1 stack)
   - Exhaust
   - DamageIncreaseOnKill (5 stacks)
 - **Effect**: Deal 12 damage 2 times, plus 1 time for each Curse the target has.
 Decreases max HP of owner by 3.
-If kills something, gain 3 max HP
+If kills something, gain 3 max HP.

 `Cursed Blade`
 - **Type**: Attack